ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

 #columns(2, gutter: 8pt)[

+  If a FOSS reliant part of program or application grows stale or falls into disrepair by its original creators, then that part of the program can just as easily be continued by community at large and have development continued.

   Nix is fundamentally built on a source deployment model, where packages are built from source Nix deviations into its unique path in the Nix store.
 For a lot of users, building from source can be frustrating, due the time it can take.
 However building from source with Nix allows for a high level of reproducibility, flexibility and transparency in open source software.
 By having the compilation of the software taking place on the end users personal hardware a large swath of supply chain vulnerabilities are avoided @dellaiera_2024.

   == VIII.
 Nixpkgs as a source of free and open source software